Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: The SMEFT parameterization

 } where $\vec{c}$ is the full set of WCs.
 Here, the symbol $\sigma$ incorporates both the production cross section and any relevant branching fractions for the decays of unstable particles.
 The subscript `int' denotes the SM-BSM interference part of the cross section, and the subscript `BSM' the purely BSM-related part.

-Thus, the cross sections can be parameterized into a part that is linear in the WCs and a part that is quadratic in them.
+{\tolerance=1200 Thus, the cross sections can be parameterized into a part that is linear in the WCs and a part that is quadratic in them.
 The strengths of the linear and quadratic contributions are described by the constants $A_{\alpha,j}^i$ and $B_{\alpha,jk}^i$, respectively.
-These constants are computed by generating events at leading order (LO), with extra parton emissions to partially capture NLO QCD effects, using \MGvATNLO v2.0.16~\cite{MG5,Alwall:2007fs} interfaced with \PYTHIA 8.3~\cite{pythia} to simulate parton showering and hadronization.
-The effects of the SMEFT operators on the generated processes are modelled using \smeftsim~\cite{smeftsim:theory, smeftsim:guide}, following the procedures outlined in Ref.~\cite{10.21468/SciPostPhysCommRep.4}.
+These constants are computed by generating events at leading order (LO), with extra parton emissions to partially capture NLO QCD effects, using \MGvATNLO~2.0.16 interfaced with \PYTHIA~8.3~\cite{pythia83} to simulate parton showering and hadronization.
+The MLM jet merging scheme~\cite{Alwall:2007fs} is employed in these samples.
+The effects of the SMEFT operators on the generated processes are modelled using \smeftsim, following the procedures outlined in Ref.~\cite{10.21468/SciPostPhysCommRep.4}.
 For the loop-induced processes $\Pg\Pg\to\PH$ and $\Pg\Pg\to\PZ\PH$, \smeftatnlo~\cite{smeftatnlo} is used.
-Analytic calculations are used for the $\PH \to \PGg\PGg$ decay~\cite{hyyparam}, as well as for the EWPO~\cite{EWPO:th}.
+Analytic calculations are used for the $\PH \to \PGg\PGg$ decay~\cite{hyyparam}. }

 As analytic calculations are used for the \HtoGamGam decay, but not for its production, the production and decay for this process are parameterized separately.
 This parameterization also depends on the total Higgs boson width, and therefore the parameterization involves a division by a sum over $c_j$ and $c_{j}c_{k}$.
 This leads to a parameterization with terms of $\mathcal{O}(c_j^3/\Lambda^6)$ and above.
 The parameterization is truncated at $\mathcal{O}(c_j^2/\Lambda^4)$ or $\mathcal{O}(c_j/\Lambda^2)$, depending on the results presented.